Christopher Dobson (librarian): Career

 In 1947, Dobson became assistant to House of Lords Library librarian Charles Travis Clay, who had been in the post since 1914.

 Under Clay's guidance, Dobson compiled an edition of the Oxfordshire Protestation Returns 1641–1642, published in 1955, and organised the legal collections.
 However, Dobson lacked passion for statistics and historical research, far preferring the literary world.

 Following Clay's retirement in 1956, Dobson succeeded him and maintained the library largely as his predecessors had, with the library acquiring about 250 titles per year.
 At this time, there was little impetus for modernisation of library standards.
 Dobson's main interest was in the acquisition of rare and historical volumes, and grew the library's collection of works from the reigns of Henry VIII through William and Mary.

 In 1960, he and Earl Spencer edited Letters of David Garrick and Georgiana Countess Spencer, 1759–1779.

 He was described in The Times as:

 He retired in 1977 as the need for drastic change became apparent, owing to technology advances and the growing numbers of life peers who had larger research demands than their hereditary counterparts.
 He was succeeded by Roger Morgan, who saw the library through a period of modern transformation of increasing digitisation, from 1977 to 1991.

 In 1964, he became a member of the Roxburghe Club for bibliophiles.
 He had a considerable private collection of books and was an enthusiast of Victorian bindings.

 Dobson was appointed a Commander of the Order of the British Empire (CBE) in the 1976 New Year Honours.

+Personal life

 In 1941, he married Helen Broughton Turner, and had a son and a daughter.
 He died in December 2005 in Cambridge, Cambridgeshire.